 Sports and leisure

 Thankfully, there are plenty of these stores for you to choose from in the Netherlands.
-The biggest nationwide chains include Decathlon and Perry Sport.
+The biggest nationwide chains include Decathlon and Sprinter.
 However, there is a network of independent sports and leisure stores across the country, so search online for your nearest one.
 Large Decathlon stores can be found in out-of-town retail parks, too.

 DIY, home, and garden

 Thinking about giving your Purmerend pad a new lick of paint?
 Or maybe you want to spruce up your roof garden in Rotterdam?
 Whatever you’re thinking, the Netherlands has a good range of independent and chain DIY stores.
 Gamma, Praxis, and Karwei are the three largest chains.
 These stores are generally found in edge-of-town locations or near industrial estates.
 However, a growing number can be found on high streets.

 If you’re after furniture, the Swedish retailer IKEA has 13 locations in the Netherlands.
 Other furniture chains include Leen Bakker, Beddenreus, and Karwei, alongside a whole host of regional and independent retailers.
 If you’re looking for carpets, Carpet Right has stores in most large towns and cities.
 Department store De Bijenkorf also sells a range of home furnishings.

 If you’re green-fingered, you’ll be happy to know that the Netherlands has plenty of garden centers to keep you busy.
 Most of these are independently-run, so you may need to look online for your nearest one.
 You’ll also find a plant shop or florist in most neighborhoods, offering a selection of plants and flowers.